Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_advanced.rst

 ****************************
 Modify a checkpoint anywhere
 ****************************
-When you need to change the components of a checkpoint before saving or loading, use the :meth:`~lightning.pytorch.core.hooks.CheckpointHooks.on_save_checkpoint` and :meth:`~lightning.pytorch.core.hooks.CheckpointHooks.on_load_checkpoint` of your ``LightningModule``.
+When you need to change the components of a checkpoint before saving or loading, use the :meth:`~lightning_pytorch.core.hooks.CheckpointHooks.on_save_checkpoint` and :meth:`~lightning_pytorch.core.hooks.CheckpointHooks.on_load_checkpoint` of your ``LightningModule``.

 .. code-block:: python